All Episodes

 He's a liar.

-One lie, and I may I'm finished with anybody.
+One lie, and I'm finished with anybody.

 And he is a liar.

-That he's not a nasty guy.
+He's not a nasty guy.

 He's one of the most honorable people in politics that so far has not been corrupted by it.

-Everybody's acting like babies in that Ben Carson thing.
+That Ben Carson thing, that's so everybody's acting like babies in that Ben Carson thing.

-That's chump change what happened there, and it's directly traceable to a CNN news story in the first place.
+That's Chump change what happened there, and it's directly traceable to a CNN news story in the first place.

-I'm out of time here, but this.
+I'm out of time here, but this Clem, he didn't steal no votes, my man.

 Ben Carson didn't lose any votes.